joshbegley/nyt-latest/README.md

 `The Browns and Commanders are two teams headed in opposite directions, but Cleveland's defense should be a test for Jayden Daniels.`\
 https://nytimes.com/athletic/5818685/2024/10/06/browns-commanders-odds-expert-picks-how-to-watch-predictions-betting/

-**An absurd preseason game provides precious few answers to both Canadiens and Senators**\
+**An absurd preseason game provides precious few answers to Canadiens and Senators**\
-`The Canadiens and Senators entered their final game before the start of the regular season needing answers, and essentially got none.`\
+`The Canadiens and Senators entered their final game before the start of the regular season needing answers and essentially got none.`\
 https://nytimes.com/athletic/5821449/2024/10/06/canadiens-senators-arber-xhekaj-nhl-preseason/

 **Sickle cell and football: Why the disease that mainly affects Black people needs more research**\